sameedali/sameedali.github.io/_posts/2016-07-29-on-discovering-al-ma-arri.md

 Al Ma'arri - the skeptic, the philosopher, the poet whose songs now remain buried in the tomes of history.

-I recently had the privilege of reading The Luzumiyat of Al-Ma'arri.
+I had the privilege of reading The Luzumiyat of Al-Ma'arri.

 It is remarkable how the message conveyed by his verses is still relevant to this day.